dhansel/IECDevice/examples/IECCentronics/hardware/README.md

 # Uploading the firmware

-First make sure that the ATMega328p chip has an Arduino bootloader installed.
+First make sure that the ATMega328p chip has an Arduino UNO bootloader installed.
 If not, there are a number of instructions available on the net (google ["atmega328 burn boot loader"](https://www.google.com/search?client=firefox-b-1-d&q=atmega328+burn+boot+loader)).
 Once the bootloader is installed, you can upload the firmware:
 1) make sure the PCB is fully populated